OPTIONS! OPTIONS! OPTIONS!

-Our stock door is a light commercial grade entry door that is specifically designed for post frame buildings.
-The 16ga frames and jambs have a baked on factory paint finish over the galvanized substrate.
-Door slabs are 26ga polyurethane foam filled with 12ga reinforcement at the corners, hinges and handle blocks.
-By installing a door of this quality, you are ensured that there is no wood to rot or decay over time and your brand new building will not parts and pieces that are just primed and still need to be painted.
+Our stock door is a residential grade entry door that is specifically designed for post frame buildings.
+The White Cap frames have a vinyl coated finish over the composite substrate.
+Door slabs are 24ga polyurethane foam filled with composite reinforcement at the corners, hinges and handle blocks.
+By installing a door of this quality, you are ensured that there is no wood to rot or decay over time and your brand new building will not have parts and pieces that are just primed and still need to be painted.

-Our windows are high grade residential vinyl windows with insulated glass and a 140mph wind rating.
-Low-e glass coatings and interior grids are available, but not standard.
+Our windows are high grade residential grade self flashing vinyl with dual glazed glass and options that include Low-e and grids.

 What Is A Cupola And Why Do I Want One?